jnk0le/AVR-UART-lib/README.md

 - uart_putc() function is not thread/interrupt-safe nor reentrant.
 It shouldn't be called from within atomic blocks or interrupt handlers since it re-enables interrupt flag on exit or even hangs in infinite loop waiting for execution of UDRE interrupt.

+- this library is written in c99/gnu99 dialect standard.

 ## Flow control

 This library provides a software implementation of CTS/RTS control lines (DTR/DSR respectively) to signal whether buffer is full (not an 80' style handshaking).